handsomeboy/CS446-Machine_Learning/mp4/data/README.md

-Due too large amount of data set (1500 jpg files)
-Only the labels are included
+Due too large amount of data set (1500 jpg files), only the labels are included